vlaaad/vlaaad.github.io/_posts/2021-01-02-reveal-repls-and-networking.md

 I recently got a question whether it's possible to configure [Reveal](vlaaad.github.io/reveal/) in such a way that it works across 3 machines:
 - machine A runs editor;
 - machine B runs only Reveal;
-- machine C runs runs target server.
+- machine C runs target server.

 It also reminded me of [an article](https://suvratapte.com/nREPL-middleware/) I read awhile ago about nREPL middlewares that gives a good overview of how those work, but unfortunately contains a mistake in a section where it discusses Clojure REPL, where it states that: